dvalderrama89/GWHistorybot/README.md

 GWHistorybot
 ============

-Reddit bot that searches a users history for gonewild posts and provides links to any matches found.
+Reddit bot that searches a user's history for gonewild posts and provides links to any matches found.

 Getting Started
 ----------------